-All of the partner organisations are committed towards further developing the leadership opportunities available to young people through sport.
+All of the partner organisations are committed towards further developing the lives of young people through sport as a mobilisation.
 These organisations recognise that the generic leadership competencies and life skills such as communication, team work, coaching, planning and strategic thinking give young people a solid grounding for their future careers.